isomerpages/mccy-iccs/_visit-singapore/Local Dishes.md

 The mark of a good&nbsp;_rojak_&nbsp;is its sauce, made up of fermented prawn paste, sugar, lime and chilli paste.
 It must be an appetising mix of sweet, sour and spicy.

-<a href="https://www.visitsingapore.com/en_au/dining-drinks-singapore/local-dishes/rojak/" target="_blank">Read more about this unique culinary blend on Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/en_au/dining-drinks-singapore/local-dishes/rojak/" target="_blank">[Read more about this unique culinary blend on Visit Singapore's website]</a>